 When you delete a photo, it is deleted together with its linked file.

 Important: The edits you make to the photos opened from Files or any location other than Photos are irreversible.
 Pixelmator Photo doesn't import photos but edits them directly, so any changes you make within the app will reflect in the actual location the photos are saved to.
-For instance, if you delete a photo in Pixelmator Photo, it will be deleted from the folder in Files where it was originally saved.
+For instance, if you delete a photo in Pixelmator Photo, it will be deleted from the folder on your device where it was originally saved.